overblog/GraphQLBundle/docs/annotations/annotations-reference.md

 -   **name** : The GraphQL name of the input field (default to classnameInput )
 -   **isRelay** : Set to true if you want your input to be relay compatible (ie. An extra field `clientMutationId` will be added to the input)

 The corresponding class will also be used by the `Arguments Transformer` service.
-A instance of the corresponding class will be use as the `input` value if it is an argument of a query or mutation. (see [The Arguments Transformer documentation](arguments-transformer.md)).
+An instance of the corresponding class will be use as the `input` value if it is an argument of a query or mutation. (see [The Arguments Transformer documentation](arguments-transformer.md)).

 ## @IsPublic

-Added on a _class_ in conjonction with `@Type` or `@TypeInterface`, this annotation will define the defaut to set if fields are public or not.
+Added on a _class_ in conjunction with `@Type` or `@TypeInterface`, this annotation will define the defaut to set if fields are public or not.
-Added on a _property_ or _method_ in conjonction with `@Field`, it'll define an expression to set if the field is public or not.
+Added on a _property_ or _method_ in conjunction with `@Field`, it'll define an expression to set if the field is public or not.

 Example: